 Commercial Lease Attorney Lake County Florida

 Many first-time commercial renters are not aware that there are at least two types of rent included in a commercial lease.
 First, there is “base rent.”
 Base rent is the more familiar term for commercial lessees, both conceptually and in practical terms.
 Base rent is similar to the rental amount in a residential lease agreement.
 Base rent is the amount the landlord charges to the tenant for occupancy.
 It is a fixed annual or monthly amount that is influenced by such additional considerations and costs as sales tax and annual increases in rent.
-The Jacobs Law Firm, commercial lease attorney Lake County Florida, commercial real estate attorney Orlando, is ready to speak with landlords and tenants today.
+A commercial lease attorney Lake County Florida, commercial real estate attorney Orlando, works with landlords and tenants to resolve their issues.

 Most commercial leases contain an elevator clause whereby the lessee’s rent increases year over year.
 Base rent is relatively simple to calculate and is likely stated clearly in a commercial lease.
 A commercial lease attorney Lake County Florida can help point out this important lease provision to you to clarify what your obligation(s) may be.